kayfay/R_Data_Science/r_neural_network/README.md

 ## Overview
-I've written a neural network in Octave as a part of the stanford machine learnign course and decided to do this simple implementation of a deep neural network in R.
+I've written a neural network in Octave as a part of the stanford machine learning course and decided to do this simple implementation of a deep neural network in R.

 ### Installation
 To install this package directly into R issue the following commands